grande-tomasz/gatsby-site/README.md

     ├── package.json
     └── README.md

+- **/\_\_mocks\_\_**: This directory contains all module mocks for the usage in tests.
+For start there is only a single file containing gatsby module mock.

+- **/.cache**: This directory contains plugins cache data as JSON objects which are retrieved on consecutive builds.
+Cache data can be cleared using `npm run gatsby:clean` command.

+- **/config**: This directory contains some additional configuration data for used packages.
+For start there are some files related to jest configuration.

-1.  **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.
+- **/node_modules**: This directory contains all of the modules of code (npm packages) that your project depends on.
+These modules are automatically installed using `npm install` command.

-2.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.
+- **/public**: This directory contains ...

+- **/src**: This directory contains files with front-end source code of the site such as pages, components and templates.
+The main development of new functionalities happens here.

+- **/tests**: This directory contains ...

-3.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.
+- **.gitignore**: This file tells git which files it should not track / not maintain a version history for.

-4.  **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
+- **.prettierrc**: This is a configuration file for [Prettier](https://prettier.io/).
 Prettier is a tool to help keep the formatting of your code consistent.

-5.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
+- **gatsby-browser.js**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting the browser.

-6.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
+- **gatsby-config.js**: This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://www.gatsbyjs.org/docs/gatsby-config/) for more detail).

-7.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
+- **gatsby-node.js**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.

-8.  **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.org/docs/ssr-apis/) (if any).
+- **gatsby-ssr.js**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.org/docs/ssr-apis/) (if any).
 These allow customization of default Gatsby settings affecting server-side rendering.

-9.  **`LICENSE`**: Gatsby is licensed under the MIT license.
+- **LICENSE**: Gatsby is licensed under the MIT license.

-10. **`package-lock.json`** (See `package.json` below, first).
+- **package-lock.json** (See `package.json` below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**

-11. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+- **package.json**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

-12. **`README.md`**: A text file containing useful reference information about your project.
+- **README.md**: A text file containing useful reference information about your project.

 ## 🎓 Learning Gatsby